Air Conditioner Repair Checklist

 If you have a smart thermostat, such as one made by Nest, Ecobee, Lux, Honeywell or Bosch, look at the manufacturer’s website for help.
 If you’re still having problems, contact us at 631-246-4029 for support.

 Your air conditioner typically has a shut-down device around its outdoor unit.
 This switch is generally in a metal box mounted on your home.
-If your unit has recently been tuned up, the lever may have inadvertently been left in the “off” setting.
+If your unit has recently been tuned up, the lever may have inadvertently been turned off.

 Blocked Condensate Drain Pan